laborer/stcflash/README.md

 > STC89C5xRC, STC89C5xRD+, STC90C5xRC, STC10Fxx, STC11Fxx,
 > STC12Cx052x, STC12C52xx, STC12C56xx, STC12C5Axx

-It might work properly with other series by specifying a programming protocol using `--protocol` option.
+If stcflash is unable detect the microcontroller, specifying the programming protocol using `--protocol` option might solve the problem.
 For example, if a microcontroller uses the same programming protocol as STC89C5xRC series, then you can program it as follows,

 ```
 $ python stcflash.py --protocol 89 program.bin